arturoSP/ecocbo/README.md

 <!-- badges: end -->

-## A Tool for Calculating Optimum Sampling Effort in Community Ecology
+## Calculating Optimum Sampling Effort in Community Ecology

 **ecocbo** is an R package that helps scientists calculate the optimum sampling effort for community ecology projects.
 The package is based on